not-fl3/macroquad-website/content/articles/wasm.md

 - load wasm binary data - download the file from the internet and get bytes
 - fill import functions table. all the JS functions that wasm use should be in that table
 - call browser api to instantiate wasm with the given import table
-- get references into nwo loaded wasm's functions and wasm's memory.
+- get references into now loaded wasm's functions and wasm's memory.
 Now JS can call our wasm!

 In miniquad's case that JS loader code will also call "main" function from wasm export and will forward JS events as WASM functions calls.